 In History, students explore what influences their ideas of history while writing and presenting critical analysis of information using various technologies, media, and methods of presentation to assume the roles of both teacher and student.
 Students look for patterns in history and identify conflicting points of view.
 They engage in active discussion, debate, and simulations as they analyze social issues.
-The history curriculum covers World Geography and Cultures (Grade 6), World History (Grade 7) and US History (Grade 8).
-Discovery Education’s digital Social Studies Techbook supports student learning with multimedia content that is current and relevant while strengthening literacy, critical thinking, and citizenship skills.
+The history curriculum covers World Geography and Cultures, World History and US History.
+Grade 8 students study Chinese History in Mandarin as a foundation for AP Chinese in high school.
 Linked to students’ study of US government and history is an educational trip to Washington D.C. which alternates with other international trips.

 A cornerstone of the YCIS educational journey, the Chinese Studies program builds fluency in listening, speaking, reading, and writing in Mandarin and a deeper understanding and connection to Chinese culture and history.
 The program is designed to meet the needs of beginner to advanced learners through use of authentic materials and meaningful learning approaches.
 Teachers use a broad range of resources including leveled textbooks, enrichment materials, and online learning platforms along with creative projects.
 Students are assessed for proficiency annually with the AAPPL test of the American Council on the Teaching of Foreign Languages (ACTFL).
 Students also have opportunities to challenge themselves by participating in competitions for Mandarin speech, calligraphy, idioms and art.
 Additional classes taught in Mandarin include Art (Grades 6 to 8) and Chinese History (Grade 8).

 Highly valued in both eastern and western cultures, the Arts are an essential part of the YCIS curriculum.
 The Arts build cultural awareness, discipline, and creative self-expression while encouraging the development of mental capabilities that foster flexible, divergent, original, fluent and imaginative thinking.
 Students are exposed to a variety of artistic styles from around the globe.
 In Music, students gain greater appreciation for musical styles and artists, while learning new ways to express themselves musically.
 Students may also choose to join the after school orchestra or choir.